Can the world be reconstructed through the fusion of personal and social change? We say yes. Here's to another year of Transformation.

 The challenges of uniting personal and social change in this way were central to the social movements of the 1960s and 1970s, expressed through civil rights, gay liberation, the rise of the women’s movement and the first stirrings of environmentalism.
 In the decades that followed, this spirit was less in evidence in politics and activism, though it remained alive among feminists and other radicals like Audre Lorde, June Jordan, and bell hooks in the USA.
 Elsewhere, the social and spiritual sides of activism began to move apart, perhaps exhausted by earlier efforts or beaten down by the arrival of the neo-liberal revolution, and the celebration of self-interest and materialism that followed in its wake.

 All great stories are love stories in one form or another, but the story of love and justice has not yet been told.
 With your help we aim to put that right.
-Welcome to Transformation.
+Welcome to another year of Transformation.